graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 Please describe how your artifacts can be adapted to other settings, e.g., more input dimensions, other datasets, and other behavior, through replacing individual modules and functionality or running more iterations of a specific part.

-Trained models are currently provided from an institutional link for the review process and given the short amount of time to prepare the submission of the artifact.
+Trained models are currently provided from an institutional link for the review process, given the short amount of time to prepare the submission of the artifact.
 We will upload the trained models and the source files to obtain the datasets and processed graph data in a Zenodo repository to comply with FAIR principle and Open Research by the end of the review process of the artifact.